-- DEI-Diversity, equity and inclusion-topics and projects are built in at every level, yet no specific measure captures the issues.
-Consideration of JEDI-Justice, equity, diversity, inclusion-issues should be more visible in assessment practices. - Blurred cohort boundaries make assessment an ongoing, semester by semester activity because students come and go throughout the academic year.
+- DEI-Diversity, equity, and inclusion-topics and projects are built in at every level, yet no specific measure captures the issues.
+Consideration of JEDI-Justice, equity, diversity, inclusion-issues should be more visible in assessment practices.
+As a result of our diversity concerns, both CHL Directors participated in the year-long ELEVATE program developed and conducted by Denise Henry through the Center for Teaching and Learning. - Blurred cohort boundaries make assessment an ongoing, semester by semester activity because students come and go throughout the academic year.
 The cohort perimeters are blurred when students graduate early (or late), change majors, take on extra majors or programs.
 Flexibility options need to be more obvious to students. - Program transfers do not complete portfolios/defenses before/upon entry making comparisons and growth values of these students difficult.
 Posttest only.
-Interventions to capture missing data and provide more "leveling" opportunities are in place but need to be marketed in better ways. - It is clear through student feedback and faculty discussions that CAS standards and changes in student learning measures have some value as we examine our SLOs for clarity and/or re-write. - Plans to offer course work with broader scope-global perspectives, collaborative efforts with CSU-Fort Collins or other statewide leadership programs-have been difficult to establish because of challenges noted above and limited financial resources. - More ongoing programs to develop "shadowships", service learning or volunteer placements, and internships need to be developed.
+Interventions to capture missing data and provide more "leveling" opportunities are in place but need to be marketed in better ways. - It is clear through student feedback and faculty discussions that CAS standards and changes in student learning measures have some value as we examine our SLOs for clarity and/or re-write.

+- Plans to offer course work with broader scope-global perspectives, collaborative efforts with CSU-Fort Collins or other statewide leadership programs-have been difficult to establish because of challenges noted above and limited financial resources. - More ongoing programs to develop "shadowships," service learning or volunteer placements, and internships need to be developed.
 Several programs are now in place between CHL and United Way of Pueblo County, Pueblo Zoo, Pueblo Library District, public school districts, and recently, Boys and Girls Clubs of Pueblo have provided foundational support for the CHL databases.
-We are currently establishing program partnerships in the community and plan to widen that program in 2022-2024.
+We are currently establishing program partnerships in the community and plan to widen that program in 2023-2024.